 A squatter may be able to claim ownership of a property after a certain amount of time residing there.
 In Hawaii, it takes 20 years of continuous occupation for a squatter to make an adverse possession claim (HRS § 657-31.5, et seq).
 Making this claim means that they have the opportunity to gain legal ownership of the property.
 At this point, the squatter is no longer a criminal trespasser and has lawful permission to remain there.

-In the US, there are five distinct legal requirements that have to be met by the squatter before an adverse possession claim can be made.
+In the US, there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
 The occupation must be:

-Hostile doesn’t necessarily mean violent or dangerous.
-In the legal sense as it relates to adverse possession, ‘hostile’ has three definitions.
+In this case, hostile doesn’t necessarily mean violent or dangerous as it relates to adverse possession, ‘hostile’ has three definitions.